-With a passion for international health, Lauren Baur traveled to Uganda this past summer to complete an internship.
+With a passion for global health, Lauren Baur traveled to Uganda this past summer to complete an internship.

 “It was an opportunity that came up, and it fit my interests and my desires and what I would want in an internship,” she says.